-Active participation in lab and class is worth 5% of your final mark.
+Active participation in lab and class, ontime submission of quizzes are worth 5% of your final mark.

 Attendance is crucial.
-You need to come prepared for class and exercises must be done in advance.
-Grading rubrics for oral participation are posted on D2L.
+You need to come prepared for class, and exercises must be done in advance.
+Grading rubrics for active participation are posted on D2L.

-- 13. How to enhance your French class? - Go to the French Centre on a regular basis.
+- 14. How to enhance your French class? - Go to the French Centre on a regular basis.
 The French Centre is a drop in centre with French monitors hired to help you with your French.
-It is located in Craigie Hall C 301 and is open Monday to Friday, 10.00AM to 3.00PM.
+It is open Monday to Friday, 10.00AM to 3.00PM.
 The French Centre organizes all kinds of activities for students of French, please participate!
 You can borrow magazines, books and movies in French, eat your lunch, attend the "Café Croissant" the first Wednesday of each month, play a game in French or review material covered in class.
 This is a fun place to be.
-Go with a friend! - Use the Supersite regularly to review vocabulary, and do online exercises. - Use to following website for extra online exercises: http://ucalgary.ca/repsit/exercices-de-langue/
+Go with a friend! - Use the Supersite regularly to review vocabulary, and do online exercises. - For extra online exercises, go to http://ucalgary.ca/repsit/exercices-de-langue/